Law

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 Admission to the college is based upon a careful evaluation of each individual's application file.
-Although the Admissions Committee, composed of faculty, students, and administrators, relies heavily on the undergraduate grade point average and the Law School Admission Test (LSAT) score to determine the applicant's academic potential, other non-quantitative factors believed to be relevant to success in law school are considered.
+Although the Admissions Committee, composed of faculty, students, and administrators, relies heavily on the undergraduate grade point average and test score (LSAT or JD-Next) to determine the applicant's academic potential, other non-quantitative factors believed to be relevant to success in law school are considered.
 These factors include the quality of the applicant's previous education, trend of academic performance, participation in community service or significant extracurricular activities, employment experience, graduate work, and thoughtful letters of recommendation.

 The educational philosophy of the college reflects a belief that a quality legal education is enhanced by having a heterogeneous student body.
 The committee, therefore also considers factors such as cultural background, unique personal circumstances, and age.
 The college encourages applications from persons who wish to return to school after an interruption for family responsibilities and from individuals considering a career change.
 To be considered for admission, a candidate must have a bachelor's degree from an accredited college or university by the date of anticipated enrollment.
 A notice of acceptance may be issued before the undergraduate degree has been obtained, but such acceptance is conditional upon the applicant's receipt of the degree.